chinnucsk/erlang-emulator-parse/erl_schedule_parse.md

 #endif
 };
 ```

-	The struct includes many parameters, They are used to store some values used in procedure, for example current_process is a point to store the erlang runtime main process pointer.
+	The struct includes many parameters, They are used to store some values<br/>used in procedure, for example current_process is a point to store the <br />
+erlang runtime main process pointer. </br>

 * What is Run queue?
 	+ introduce